King William I

 King Rufus: The Life and Mysterious Death of William II of England by Emma Mason.
 This biography of William Rufus, who reigned from 1087 to 1100, promises to reveal the truth behind his death, settling one of medieval England's most enduring mysteries.

 Robert Curthose: Duke of Normandy, c.1050-1134 by William Aird.
 Twice driven into exile, Robert defeated his father, William the Conqueror, in battle and eventually succeeded to the duchy of Normandy.
-His role in the First Crusade made him one of the most famous warriors of his age.

 The Conqueror's Son: Duke Robert Curthose, Thwarted King by Katherine Lack.
 Biography of William the Conqueror's eldest son, whose throne was usurped by his brothers William Rufus and Henry I.